bptlab/fCM-query-generator/README.md

 iii) get a recommenation for a sequence of actions to achieve those

 The fCM-query-generator aims to enable the first requirement: specifying objectives.
-The second requirement--analyzing the state space of the model--is possible by utilizing the fcm2cpn](https://github.com/bptlab/fcm2cpn) compiler.
+The second requirement&mdash;analyzing the state space of the model&mdash;is possible by utilizing the fcm2cpn](https://github.com/bptlab/fcm2cpn) compiler.
 It takes an fCM as input and generates the colored Petri net (CPN) formalization of it.
 This formalization can then be executed and analyzed with [CPN Tools](http://cpntools.org).
 The state space can by searched for objectives, by queries as created by the fCM-query-generator.
 Third, recommending sequences of actions is only possible to a limited extend with this implementation.
 It requires further work in the future.

+The interplay of the mentioned components works as follows:

 <img width="462" alt="image" src="https://user-images.githubusercontent.com/32839252/118828351-7cf9af80-b8bd-11eb-800b-d25412d1f2c5.png">